-NOTE: A best practice recommendation for installing an upgrade build to any Niagara version, is to clear your browser cache prior to installation in order to remove any cached web resources that have changed since the upgrade.
+NOTE: A best practice for installing an upgrade build to any Niagara version is to clear your browser cache prior to installation.
+This removes any cached web resources that have changed since the previous installation or upgrade.

-Step 1 In the folder containing the extracted software zip file, right-click on the appropriate Installer file for your system (64-bit or 32-bit) and select Run as administrator.
+Step 1 In the folder containing the extracted software zip file, right-click on the appropriate Installer file for your system, 64-bit (required for latest Niagara versions) or 32-bit or 64-bit (for earlier Niagara versions), then select Run as administrator.

 NOTE: On launching the Installer, if you receive an error message stating that the software is not supported on the current operating system, it may be due to a file property setting.
-Check the Installer file properties Compatibility tab to be sure the option to "Run In Compatibility Mode" is not selected.
-If it is, deselect it and run the Installer file again.
+Check the Installer file properties Compatibility tab to be sure the option to Run In Compatibility Mode is not selected.
+If it is, deselect it and run the Installer again.